 Getting around Cape Verde

-The local airlines, TACV and Binter operate regular internal flights between all islands except Santo Antão and Brava which are accessed by local ferry.
-Please note that inter island flight times are subject to change, and although a member of our staff in Cape Verde will advise you and make any necessary amendments to your itinerary, you may need a flexible attitude!
+The local airline BestFly Cape Verde operates regular internal flights between all islands, except Santo Antão and Brava which are accessed by local ferry.
+Bring a flexible attitude!
+Inter island flight times are often subject to change.
+If you're travelling with us, we're here to help you have a smooth holiday: a member of our staff in Cape Verde will advise you and make any necessary amendments to your itinerary.

-Ferry services in Cape Verde are improving all the time and there are now regular services between the islands of: Fogo and Brava (four per week) - Sao Vicente and Santo Antao (twice a day) - Sao Vicente and Sao Nicolau (two per week).
-Normally ferry tickets are included when you travel with us.
+There are regular services between the islands of: Fogo and Brava (four per week); Sao Vicente and Santo Antao (twice a day); Sao Vicente and Sao Nicolau (two per week).
+The ferry tickets you'll need are included when you travel with us.

-Most of the private transfers we organise for guests are in small taxis or minivans.
-Or travel like a local and travel around by 'Aluguer'.
-These are small minivans or pick-ups that serve as shared taxis’ which depart when full from a central point and people get on and off during the journey .
-Fares are relatively cheap unless you are hiring it privately.
+The private transfers we organise for guests are in small taxis or minivans.
+On your free days, or sometimes during guided days, you could travel like a local and take an 'Aluguer'.
+These are small minivans or pick-ups that serve as shared taxis.
+They depart when full from a central point, with people getting on and off during the journey.
+Aluguer fares are relatively cheap unless you are hiring privately.

 Car hire is becoming increasingly available and on some islands they add to the overall holiday experience.
 Car hire is more expensive than in Europe and most hire cars tend to be small 4x4 jeeps (Daihatsu or Suzuki).
 When hiring a car you will be required to leave a security deposit.